Republicans charge FBI had 'double standard' in Clinton and Trump investigations

 "They see a story of kid glove treatment for one side and bare-knuckle tactics for the other," Grassley said.

-But Sen. Dianne Feinstein, the top Democrat on the committee, countered that it was Clinton's campaign that was actually harmed by how the FBI handled the investigation when FBI Director Jim Comey announced publicly the FBI was re-opening the Clinton investigation after new emails were discovered on former Rep. Anthony Weiner's laptop.
+But Sen. Dianne Feinstein, the top Democrat on the committee, countered that it was Clinton's campaign that was actually harmed by how the FBI handled the investigation when FBI Director James Comey announced publicly the FBI was re-opening the Clinton investigation after new emails were discovered on former Rep. Anthony Weiner's laptop.

 "Both investigations were ongoing during the presidential election, but only the Clinton investigation was discussed publicly.
 This unquestionably harmed candidate Clinton and helped candidate Trump," Feinstein said.